slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
+## On art

+> *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*

+Art is a meditation and design is a negotiation.
+Life is Capitalism but art is Socialism.

+> *'Art washes away from the soul the dust of everyday life.' -- Pablo Picasso*

+> *'Art is just another form of screaming.'*

+> *'Art doesn’t end at the edge of the canvas.' -- Derek Sivers*

+> *'Poetry is what gets lost in translation.' -- Robert Frost*

+> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

+> *'Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings.' -- Robert Benchley*

+> *'Artistic death is made by consensus.'*

+---
 ## On aesthetics

+> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

 > *'Good taste is easy.
 What's challenging is to be close to vulgarity.' -- Adam Caruso*